atulkkorkoo/crediatcard-csv/README.md

-# crediatcard-csv
+Sample-superstore xls project
-it is a creadticard.csv data analytics project.
+it is a sample-superstore xls  data analytics project.